MaRDI4NFDI/portal-compose/README.md

 3. The traefik dashboard is protected by a password.
 To disable basic auth, comment the label defining the authentication middleware, `- traefik.http.routers.dashboard.middlewares=auth`.
-Alternatively, to test the authentication, a local password hash can be generated with  `htpasswd USER PASSWORD`.
+Alternatively, to test the authentication, a local password hash can be generated with  `htpasswd -nb USER PASSWORD`.
 Write the hash in the label `- traefik.http.middlewares.auth.basicauth.users=USER:PASSWORD_HASH`, replacing all `$` by `$$`.